nobl9/terraform-provider-nobl9/docs/resources/alert_method_slack.md

 ->**NOTE** To set up the Slack integration, you'll need to provide an Incoming Webhook URL.
 This allows Slack to send an automated notification to a channel of your choice.
 For details, see the [Slack documentation](https://slack.com/help/articles/115005265063-Incoming-webhooks-for-Slack%22).

-For more details, refer to [Slack alerts configuration | Nobl9 documentation](https://docs.nobl9.com/Alert_Methods/slack).
+For more details, refer to [Slack Alert Method | Nobl9 Documentation](https://docs.nobl9.com/Alert_Methods/slack).

 ## Example Usage